Toni Lamond: Early life

-Lamond was born in Sydney, Australia in 1932, as Patricia Lamond Lawman.
-She learned to tap dance at 8 and began her professional career at the age of 10 when she sang on the radio while touring with her vaudevillian parents in variety shows, which included her actress mother Stella Lamond and father Joe Lawman.
+Lamond was born in Sydney, New South Wales, Australia on 29 March 1932 to actress and comedian Stella Lamond (1909-1973) and actor father Joe Lawman, as Patricia Lamond Lawman.
+She learned to tap dance at 8 and began her professional career aged 10 when she sang on the radio while touring with her vaudevillian parents in variety shows.

 Theatre and variety

+Lamond worked on the Tivoli Theatre circuit, the Brennan-Fuller Vaudeville Circuit and J. C. Williamson's and was a staple of touring mainstream theatre since 1951.

 Her first stage performances were at the Tivoli Theatre in Sydney.
 Her first performances as a leading lady were with English comedian Tommy Trinder in The Tommy Trinder Show in 1952.

-She has starred in Australian productions of Oliver!, Annie Get Your Gun, The Pajama Game, and Gypsy: A Musical Fable.
+She also starred in Australian productions of Oliver!, Annie Get Your Gun, The Pajama Game, and Gypsy: A Musical Fable.